Willi Castro Player Props: Twins vs. Tigers

 Willi Castro At The Plate

-- Castro is batting .250 with seven doubles, five home runs and six walks.
+- Castro is hitting .250 with seven doubles, five home runs and six walks.

-- In 56.8% of his 44 games this season, Castro has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has hit a home run in four games this season (9.1%), leaving the park in 3.2% of his plate appearances.
+- He has homered in four games this year (9.1%), leaving the park in 3.2% of his plate appearances.

-- In 10 games this season (22.7%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (22.7%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 17 games this year, with multiple runs four times.
+- He has scored in 38.6% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.